cdenq/ideal-vacation-by-weather-predictor/README.md

 ## About What's the Weather Like

 `What's the Weather Like` is a Python data analytics endeavor consisting of two parts:
-1) 'WeatherPy' pulls (Open Weather API, Google Geocode API), filters, and visualizes world weather data to discover underlying trends with latitude vs. weather.
+1) `WeatherPy` pulls (Open Weather API, Google Geocode API), filters, and graphs world weather data to discover underlying trends with latitude vs. weather.
-2) 'VacationPy' filters for cities based on predefined "ideal" weather conditions, visualizes a heatmap using GMaps, and queries and plots the nearest hotels to said cities.
+2) `VacationPy` filters for cities based on predefined "ideal" weather conditions, visualizes a heatmap using GMaps, and queries and plots the nearest hotels to said cities.

-This project builds on the skills from the `matplotlib-challenge` [here]().
+This project builds on the skills from the `matplotlib-challenge` [here](https://github.com/cdenq/matplotlib-challenge).

 ## Built with
 - Python